jmahler/sprinklerpi/README.md

   bin/ - Binaries and daemons.

   doc/ - All documentation including: design manual, testing manual, etc.

+  doc/sprinklerpi-files.zip - An example set of SprinklerPI files.
+	Both the web interface and daemons read and modify these files.

   etc/ - Configuration files, init.d scripts, and web server configuration
 	examples.